Sam Mendes's unrealised projects

 During his long career, British film director Sam Mendes has worked on many projects that never progressed beyond the pre-production stage under his direction.
 Some of these projects fell into development hell, were officially cancelled, were in development limbo or would see life under a different production team.

 1990s

 Chicago

 Mendes was among several directors approached during the 1990s to direct a film version of Bob Fosse's Broadway musical Chicago, which would eventually be directed by Rob Marshall.

 The Lookout

 Mendes became attached to direct Scott Frank's screenplay The Lookout before the release of American Beauty, but left the project to direct Road to Perdition.
 Frank ultimately directed the film himself.

+The Prestige

+Mendes wanted to direct The Prestige as his follow-up to American Beauty which had just been nominated for seven Academy Awards.
+Another offer came from Newmarket Films on behalf of Christopher Nolan, of whom author Christopher Priest had never heard.
+Priest was ready to finalize the deal with Mendes when he received a copy of Nolan's Following.
+Impressed, Priest chose Nolan over Mendes.

 2000s

+Sex, Surrealism, Dalí and Me

+In June 2000, reports emerged that Mendes was said to be interested in making a film of Sex, Surrealism, Dalí and Me: The Memoirs of Carlos Lozano by Clifford Thurlow, about Lozano's relationship with artist Salvador Dalí.

 The Kite Runner

 Mendes was attached to direct the film adaptation of the 2003 novel The Kite Runner by Khaled Hosseini, but in April 2004 the project was pushed back after Mendes signed on to direct Jarhead.
 In 2005, Marc Forster took over the project as director, with Mendes becoming an executive producer; the film was eventually released on 14 December 2007.